 “It is important that we know where we come from, because if you do not know where you come from, then you don’t know where you are, and if you don’t know where you are, then you don’t know where you’re going.
 And if you don’t know where you’re going, then you’re probably going wrong” – Sir Terry Pratchett

-To progress in history, literacy is crucial and developing literacy skills is inherent at all levels of study.
+To progress in history, communication (particularly but not exclusively, the written word) is crucial and developing literacy skills is inherent at all levels of study.
 Critical analysis of sources, why some are more useful and convincing than others, is also important.
 We invest significant effort improving and honing students’ ability to write developed and complex explanations of cause and consequence.
 Homework at Key Stage 3 will often require independent research and from Year 9 onwards, revision; the ability to learn and then recall and apply factual content is a key skill for exam success.

 Using historical individuals and events as examples, we teach the students about the potential role of the individual in society, the power of making both good and bad decisions and the consequences that emerge from them.